Anxiety Psychologist Melbourne | Effective Anxiety Therapy & Treatment

 • Social anxiety

-The range of symptoms associated with anxiety disorders is broad, yet often includes persistent excessive worrying and emotional distress that last longer than six months, along with an ongoing sense of fear or dread.
-Recognising anxiety and its impact is often the first step in moving towards effective treatment strategies.
+The symptoms of anxiety disorders are many and varied but often include excessive worrying and emotional distress that lasts more than 6 months and an ongoing sense of fear or dread.
+Recognising anxiety and its impact is the first step to getting help.

 Generalised Anxiety Disorder (GAD)